White defensiveness: Terminologist barriers

 Some assert that the use of technical terms from critical theory (such as "white privilege" and "white fragility") may prevent proper engagement with the social phenomena involved with structural racism.
 In 2019, as reported by Professor Lauren Michele Jackson, the writer Claudia Rankine abandoned attempts to document conversations with white men, due to her perception that the use of accurate terminology was actually providing somewhat of a barrier to progress and further enabling white defensiveness.

 Explicit, or conscious bias

 In explicit bias, the person is fully aware and understands the ramifications of their actions and intentions.
 These actions might look different, like deliberate acts of exclusion, verbal or physical harassment, or derogatory or exclusive language, but all are processed consciously by the acting subject.

 Implicit, or unconscious bias

-Implicit bias comes from outside the person’s conscious understanding of themselves and the world, and can be in direct conflict with their expressed opinions and beliefs.
+Implicit bias comes from outside the person's conscious understanding of themselves and the world, and can be in direct conflict with their expressed opinions and beliefs.
 Even though it may not be fully understood by the acting subject, this bias influences how people process decisions and make judgements, especially in cases where the acting subject is making a quick decision or is under duress.

-White Diversion can be an example of both conscious and unconscious bias, depending on the type and the situation.
-For instance, a knee jerk response may come from a place of unconscious bias, however denial and diversion are often more rooted in conscious bias.
-The underlying distinction comes from the acting subject’s intentions.